-The following are not to be included in the time allowance for the examination:
+For 0400/01 and 02 the following are not to be included in the time allowance for the examination:

-- arrangement of still-life groups - mixing of photographic chemicals and washing and drying of prints - rest periods for life models - casting, mounting and trimming of work - stretching of screens/preparation of blocks - trimming and mounting of finished piece(s).
+- arrangement of still-life groups - mixing of photographic chemicals and washing and drying of prints - rest periods for life models - · casting, mounting and trimming of work - stretching of screens/preparation of blocks - trimming and mounting of finished piece(s).

 All ceramic work must be fired before submission.
-Candidates undertaking any ceramic work should have their controlled test scheduled as early as possible within the period, as considerable time is needed for drying and firing.
-It is also advisable to photograph ceramic work at each stage, in case of accidents in the kiln.
+Candidates undertaking any ceramic work should have their test scheduled as early as possible within the period, as considerable time is needed for drying and firing.
+It is also advisable to photograph ceramic work at each stage.